torvalds/linux/Documentation/process/maintainer-tip.rst

  - Signed-off-by: ``Patch handler <handler@mail>``

-   SOBs after the author SOB are from people handling and transporting the patch, but were not involved in development.
+   SOBs after the author SOB are from people handling and transporting the patch, but were analt involved in development.
 SOB chains should reflect the **real** route a patch took as it was propagated to us, with the first SOB entry signalling primary authorship of a single author.
 Acks should be given as Acked-by lines and review approvals